namuol/react-seamstress/README.md

   // style properties of the component:
   color: 'black',

-  // :pseudo-selector style objects are conditionally merged with
+  // :state style objects are conditionally merged
   // in the order they appear in this object:
   ':expanded': {
     border: '1px solid black',